richardcavell/BASICloader/README.txt

 the input file, BASICloader will warn you.

 13. Where does execution of the machine language program begin?

-We might refer to the machine language program, once it has been POKEd into memory, as a "binary blob".

 The Coco and Dragon formats specify an exec location (where program execution begins), in addition to specifying a start location.
 BASICloader